Zambezi Queen Ship Review

 A restaurant with panoramic views serves up breakfast, lunch and dinner, and guests can relax in the indoor lounge on Upper Deck or enjoy their beverage while cruising through some of Africa’s most pristine locations.

 A refreshing swimming pool is located all the way forward on Upper Deck, along with loungers for sunning.
-There’s also an onboard Lounge just aft of the Pool Deck, a Gift Shop, an onboard Reading Room, and a Cruise Director’s Office for any questions you might have during your voyage.
+There’s also an onboard Lounge just aft of the Pool Deck, a Gift Shop, and a Cruise Director’s Office for any questions you might have during your voyage.

 River Cruisers Should Know!

-- Zambezi Queen features air conditioning in all public spaces, but not in staterooms and suites.
-These feature large fans.
+- Zambezi Queen features air conditioning in all public spaces, and in staterooms and suites.

 Read other articles about the Zambezi Queen.